royalmelon0505/MFG_prompt/pre_prompt2.md

 """
 Description of new AV-Scene:
-I hope the other surrounding cars can move faster, and make the ego car move slower
+<font color="red">I hope the other surrounding cars can move faster, and make the ego car move slower<font>

 Metadata about original AV-Scene:
 ```